 8. Drink Local

-- Kansas City is home to many local breweries from the 5th largest brewery in the United States to small microbrews.
-Check out some of them here.
+- Kansas City is home to many local breweries from the 5th largest brewery in the United States to small microbreweries.
+Check out some of the Kansas City breweries here.

 9. Find the Best Barbecue in KC

 Jack Stack Barbecue and Joe’s Kansas City Bar-B-Que were both highly recommended by friends, locals, and Lyft drivers.
 We took it up on ourselves to determine which is the best.

 - Jack Stack Barbecue is an upscale restaurant/bar with 5 locations.
 A selection of Boulevard Brewing Company and Martin City Brewing Company beers are on tap.
 We recommend the Fire-Kissed Wings, Pork Burnt Ends, and Smoked Chicken Tacos (from the Dinner Features Menu).

 - Joe’s Kansas City Bar-B-Que has 3 locations, including the original gas station restaurant.
 We love the authentic vibes and walk-up ordering window.
 We recommend the Pork Z-Man and Smoked Chicken.
 Use caution with the Night of the Living Bar-B-Q Sauce.
 The heat subtly builds until none of the draft beers from Kansas City on tap can subdue the burn.